StoreConnect and Salesforce org compatibility guide

 Orders

 :::warning Orders are not enabled by default in Salesforce.
 This is the most common compatibility gap.
-If Orders are not enabled in your org, you need to enable them before installing StoreConnect.
-Go to Setup > Order Settings to enable Orders. :::
+If Orders are not enabled in your org, enable them before installing StoreConnect: go to Setup > Order Settings and select Enable Orders. :::

 What StoreConnect adds to these objects